-Beginners may find it easier to practice their riding skills earlier in the day when the weather is more relaxed and less congested.
-Alternatively, go to Kappalady, where there usually are fewer people, and the water is always waist-deep.
+Beginners may find it easier to practice their riding skills earlier in the day when the weather is calmer and less crowded.
+Alternatively, they can go to Kappalady, where there are usually fewer people, and the water is always waist-deep.

 Here are a few tips for beginners to follow before they start to kitesurf in Sri Lanka:

 This is perhaps the most critical line you can read before starting your journey to becoming an independent kitesurfer if you have never taken a kitesurfing instruction before.
 Either that or you've heard it a million times before in your kitesurfing classes!
 The basic premise here is that pulling the bar gives you more power, and when you're in difficulty (maybe because your kite is giving you too much power) and start to panic, you'll reflexively grab the bar tighter and pull it towards you.
 The majority of people do this in order to have something to grasp on as they begin to crash.

 This, on the other hand, will just make you crash harder.
 You'll wind up with more power precisely when you needed it the least!
 When in doubt, it's significantly better to either completely release the bar or, more typically, gently push the bar away from you.
 This not just depowers the kite but also relieves the tension in the steering lines, slowing the kite's turn.
 So, if your teacher repeatedly says "release the bar" during your first class, don't panic; it's all part of the plan and one of the most crucial kitesurfing tactics you can learn.